- Handsome, even splashy styling

-The lineup now includes a new Pacifica L base model, along with LX, Touring Plus, Touring-L, Touring-L Plus, and Limited models.
+The lineup now includes a new Pacifica L base trim, along with LX, Touring Plus, Touring-L, Touring-L Plus, and Limited trim levels.
 The new base model comes with a 7.0-inch touchscreen audio system with Apple CarPlay and Android Auto, as well as a rearview camera, air conditioning, 17-inch wheels, blind-spot monitors, and rear parking sensors.
 It does not have fold-away second-row seats.

 The Pacifica LX adds second-row fold-away seats, steering-wheel audio controls, three-zone air conditioning, and a power driver seat.

 Touring Plus grades have standard automatic headlights, remote start, power sliding side doors, leather seats, ambient lighting, heated power front seats, and heated second-row seats.
 This year a panoramic sunroof becomes an option.

 The Pacifica Limited gets hands-free sliding side doors; a power liftgate with hands-free control; a panoramic sunroof; 18-inch tires; ventilated front seats; HD radio, navigation, and real-time-traffic; a Blu-ray entertainment system with twin 10-inch screens and third-row USB and charging ports; a 115-volt power outlet; a power third-row seat; and an in-car vacuum with a hose long enough to use on the next car over in the garage.

 Major options include navigation; 20-speaker Harman Kardon audio; a surround-view camera system; forward-collision warnings with automatic emergency braking; adaptive cruise control; and a tow package good for up to 3,600 pounds of pull.